 7 128th note -

 For CWMN the period character .
-MAY be used to indicate a dot of augmentation, extending the duration of the note by half the indicated duration value.
+MAY be used to indicate a dot of augmentation, extending the duration of the note or rest by half the indicated duration value.
 This character MUST be directly appended to the duration value.
 Multiple dots MAY be used, with each successive dot indicating that the duration is extended by half the value of the previous dot.
 The number of dots MUST NOT exceed four.

 Note Names